 During this uncertain time, it‘s especially important to consider your tone of voice.
 Instead of pushing discounts or products relating to the situation, which will only make you look detached and self-serving, you need to adapt your strategy to relate to your client/consumer.
 Look around you, many of the big tech companies are offering free trials for longer periods to help companies through this difficult time and they will be hoping that many of these customers remain with them after the lockdown.
 So, look at ways you can adapt and support your audience and you’ll have better online conversations and a better business as a result.

-Find the balance between maintaining your brand presence and adapting it to the current climate
+Find the balance between maintaining your brand presence and adapting your marketing to the current climate

 By staying involved and in touch with your audience, you can rest assured that you will be front of mind when things eventually return to normal.
 If you had an event planned, look at ways to host this online and consider that whilst you have more time on your hands, so do many of your prospects!
 Reaching out to them at this time, scheduling video meetings, developing proposals and getting your pipeline ready will boost your brand profile and help you win more work in the future.